 A call statement (Fig. 11) is verified by exhaling the precondition of the callee and then inhaling its postcondition.
 The exhale needs to check that the measures of exhaled obligations decreased since the prestate of the caller.
-This is achieved by passing the measures from this state (variable $P{method}$ , which is initialized at the beginning of the enclosing method, see Fig. 10) into the exhale operation.
-After the exhale, we assert that the caller retains no obligations other than releases-obligations in case the callee promises to terminate.
-This assertion refers to the underspecified initial obligation map $\mathcal{B}{old}$ of the enclosing method or loop.
-If the call occurs inside a loop, $\mathcal{B}{old}$ denotes $\mathcal{B}{loop}$ of the enclosing loop (see Fig. 14) and otherwise $\mathcal{B}{method}$ of the enclosing method (see Fig. 10).
+This is achieved by passing the measures from this state (variable P{method} , which is initialized at the beginning of the enclosing method, see Fig. 10) into the exhale operation.
+After the exhale, we assert that the caller retains no obligations unless the callee promises to terminate.
+This assertion ensures obligations cannot be left behind in the caller in cases where the control flow might never return.
 The condition $\mathcal{B}[\text{term}] < term$ expresses that the callee promises to terminate.
 In this case, exhaling its precondition will transfer a terminates-obligation from the caller to the callee, that is, decrease the value of $\mathcal{B}[\text{term}]$ compared to the value before the exhale (stored in local variable term).
-Finally, since the assertion after the exhale quantifies over all obligations, including terminatesobligations, it enforces that the callee promises to terminate if the caller does (otherwise the caller would still hold its terminates-obligation after the exhale).
+Finally, since the assertion after the exhale quantifies over all obligations, including terminates-obligations, it enforces that the callee promises to terminate if the caller does (otherwise the caller would still hold its terminates-obligation after the exhale).
 Since terminates-obligations must be satisfied by each individual method and cannot be delegated, we restore the terminates-obligations after the exhale.
-The final inhale does not have to record measures since this is necessary only in the prestate of a method execution or loop iteration; therefore, it uses the dummy map $P_d$ , which is never read from.
+The final inhale does not have to record measures since this is necessary only in the prestate of a method execution or loop iteration; therefore, it uses the dummy map P_d , which is never read from.